-Candidates may send in their paperwork any time up until the beginning of May for entrance that coming fall.
-The seminary is closed during the summer months and so if your paperwork is not completed and received by May, a decision on acceptance will be delayed for the next year.
-Therefore it is best that you make sure all of your items are in well before the May deadline.
+Candidates may send in their paperwork any time up until the end of May for entrance that coming fall.
+The seminary is closed during the summer months, and if your paperwork is not completed and received by May, a decision on acceptance will be delayed until the next year.
+Therefore it is best that you make certain all of your documents are submitted well before the May deadline.

 What time of year do men enter the seminary?

 The first year men do not enter at the same time as the rest of the seminary.
-The men studying philosophy and theology come at the end of August, whereas the first year seminarians come about half way through September.
+The men studying philosophy and theology arrive at the end of August, whereas the first year seminarians arrive about mid-September.

 How long does it take to complete the applications paperwork?

-The applications material requires many items, some of which you fill out and some completed by others, and so it can take several weeks to finalize everything.
-You are strongly encouraged to begin the application process as soon as possible to avoid problems and being delayed entrance by a year.
-You can find the necessary paperwork on our vocations page.
+The applications process requires many items, some of which you fill out, and some that is completed by others.
+It may take several weeks to finalize everything.
+You are strongly encouraged to begin the application process as soon as possible to avoid problems and delayed entrance.
+You will find the necessary paperwork on our vocations page.